As a man, you become a warrior

 Near the Chiang Mai airport, in trainer Kanchai Chang-ngoen’s gymnasium, local boys learn Muay Thai from an early age to one day become warriors.

-Text & Photos: Marco Barbieri
+Text and Photos: Marco Barbieri

 Original text in Italian - In house translation